 My favourites places for afternoon tea in Cardiff

-Pettigrew Tearooms in Bute Park opened in the spring of 2012 and has quickly become a one of Cardiff City centre’s most popular places.
-Set inside the West Lodge in the Castle Walls, at the entrance to Bute Park, it’s a unique setting.
+Pettigrew Tearooms in Bute Park opened in the spring of 2012 and quickly became one of Cardiff City centre’s most popular places.
+Set inside the West Lodge in the Castle Walls, at the entrance to Bute Park, it’s a unique and beautiful setting.

-The interior has been cleverly designed too, with authentic tiling on the floor and lovely mismatched vintage china.
+The interior has been cleverly designed too, with authentic tiling on the floor, copious amounts of bunting and dainty mismatched vintage china.

-Look out for their special occasion afternoon teas, I’ve been at Christmas and it’s such a treat.
+Look out for Pettigrew’s special occasion afternoon teas, I’ve been at Christmas and it’s such a treat.

-Pettigrew’s regular afternoon tea is £14.45 and I’d really recommend the lavender Earl Grey tea and a slice of classic victoria sponge.
+Pettigrew’s regular afternoon tea is £15.45.
 This place is a must-visit in Cardiff.

 Readers of the blog already know how much I love this funky suburban tea room.